Learning is Lissa's passion, and helping others gain useful knowledge and learn new practical skills is her goal.

 Miku's portrayal will change from song to song, but she is generally characterized as a bubbly, energetic teen pop idol who loves to perform.
 Sometimes, this extends to her being a diva.
 Vocaloids tend to have a favorite item or food that they are often seen with; hers is a leek, which she spins in the Ievan Polkka dance.

-This song is extremely popular (one music video of it has 41 million views) because it uses the tsundere archetype to characterize its main character.
+This song is extremely popular (one music video of it has 41 million views) because it uses the tsundere archetype.
 Tsunderes seem harsh and bossy on the outside, but are vulnerable on the inside, and only reveal that soft side to a special someone.
-Tsunderes are extremely popular in Japanese media because viewers will expect them to be angry but they sometimes surprise you by acting sweet, so the viewer may feel like they've been won over by their love interest, making the lovey-dovey moments feel more meaningful.
+Tsunderes are extremely popular in Japanese media because viewers will expect them to be angry but sometimes surprise you by acting sweet, so the viewer may feel like they've been won over by their love interest, making the lovey-dovey moments feel more meaningful.

 The violin on this track is the first thing you notice, and it sets the mood really well.
 Kaito is trying to seduce Miku with his beautiful violin playing, mysterious mask, and luxurious ballroom.
 Even though he is the one trying to seduce her, in the end she ends up seducing him.
 This is one of Kaito's most popular tracks, because it mixes a classical style with pop really well, and who doesn't want to imagine being seduced by a mysterious stranger in a fancy ballroom?
 Kaito's voice sounds almost real with his grace append.